dscape/rewrite/README.md

 *This assumes a hypothetical `users.xqy` XQuery library that actually does the work of listing users and retrieving information about a user.
 It also contains a `helper.xqy` module.
 The `helper.xqy` module is contained in lib as an example but is not part of `rewrite`, so you can/should modify it to fit your needs; or even create your fully fledged [MVC][10] framework.*

-## Sample Application

-Not yet.
-Include redirect-to because it can't be proven without an extra file.
-Include errors.xqy as well!

 ## Supported Functionality

 <table>